Dhruvi267/Market_segment/README.md

    - Wikipedia: To obtain postal code data, including names of neighborhoods, boroughs, and geographical coordinates.</br>
    - OpenCage Geocoder API: To look up the latitudes and longitudes of all neighborhoods.</br>
    - Foursquare API: To obtain the number of coffee shops, their types, and locations in all neighborhoods.</br>
-   - Population Data: To get the population density of each neighborhood.</br>
+   - Population Data: To get the population density of each neighborhood. https://bit.ly/3airrOJ</br>

 #### Pseudocode